 How vaccines work

-The Oxford dictionary defines immunity as “the ability of an organism to resist a particular infection or toxin by the action of specific antibodies or sensitized white blood cells.”
+The Oxford dictionary defines immunity as “The ability of an organism to resist a particular infection or toxin by the action of specific antibodies or sensitized white blood cells.”
 Where do antibodies come from?
-Simply stated, your body makes antibodies when a disease germ is detected.
-Once formed, these antibodies fight the disease germ, and as a result, you get better.
-And because you’ve now developed immunity, they also keep you from getting sick if the same germ is introduced again.
+Your body produces antibodies when it detects a foreign germ.
+Once formed, these antibodies fight the disease germ.
+As a result, you get better.
+After your body wins the fight, you then develop immunity.
+Antibodies contribute to immunity because they also keep you from getting sick if the same germ is introduced again.